-Each Wednesday morning at 9 a.m., between 100 to 200 people gather at Kansas City's Kauffman Foundation to hear two entrepreneurs pitch their startups.
+Each Wednesday morning at 9 a.m., between 100 to 200 people gather at Kansas City's Kauffman Foundation to hear a few entrepreneurs pitch their startups.
 Throughout February the lineup is focused on black-owned businesses in honor of Black History Month.

 "1 Million Cups has traditionally been the entry point into the entrepreneurial community here in Kansas City, one of the many," says Adrienne Haynes, who attends the events so frequently that she describes herself as a "1 Million Cups caffeinator."

 It's important that 1 Million Cups "looks like our entrepreneurial community does," Haynes says.

 Haynes, a managing partner at the business-law firm SEED Law and president of the Multicultural Business Association, teamed up with the organization to highlight black entrepreneurs.
 Presenters include business owners such as Jaimie Tolbert of Popcorn Heaven in Westport; Hakima Payne of Uzazi Village on Troost; and Chris Evans of T-Shirt King at 12th and Brooklyn.

 "We do have black presenters at 1 Million Cups all the time, and presenters from a variety of different backgrounds," Haynes says.
 "But this is just a great opportunity for all to feel like they're welcome in the entrepreneurial community and on the 1 Million Cups stage."

 Regardless of one's background, it's difficult to be an entrepreneur, says Haynes.

 "It takes a tremendous of both grit and grace to actually live your passion out loud through entrepreneurship," she says, adding that there are additional challenges for historically underrepresented communities.